 The parameter days_active indicates the lifetime of a payment link.
-The unique payment link (session ID) is valid for 30 days (by default): this means that the customer has 30 days to pay using the link.
+The unique payment link (session ID) is valid for 30 days (by default): this means that the customer has 30 days to complete the transaction using the payment link.
 This period can also be adjusted (see rule exceptions below).

 The parameter seconds_active is equal to the days_active, except that, instead of minutes it is specified in seconds.
 Example: 86.400 seconds_active is 1 days_active.